 Not all PPE clothing can protect from arc flashes.
 Even arc flash suits that can withstand the radiation of the flash may not protect the wearer from flying debris such as wires, screws, and metal shards.
 This is why it is of utmost importance to take precautions when working around electrical equipment.

 Looking for great deals on arc flash suits & accessories?
 We have a nice selection of arc flash PPE at a great price.
 Check out the arc flash suits in our store >

 How Do Arc Flash Suits Work?

-Arc flash suits are made from special fibers that are inherently flame-resistant.
+Using an arc flash suit properly requires knowing what they do and how the materials protect you.
+Arc flash suits and accessories are made from special fibers that are inherently flame-resistant.
 Furthermore, they have properties that will prevent melting and subsequent dripping.
 They also do not support combustion in the air.
 Special fibers and materials make these suits durable and long-lasting.

 Arc suits are made from materials that can withstand the energy field of an arc flash and provide the wearer with comfort and breathability.
 These include materials include:

 Manufacturers may have their own proprietary fabrics or include others that meet the material requirements.
 Some of these are:

 To stay protected from arc flashes, an arc suit needs to provide the fullest possible protection over the entire body.
 A full arc flash suit includes the following garments (depending on their PPE category):